peteroupc/peteroupc.github.io/bernsupp.md

 The following lower bounds on $C_0$ can be shown.
 In the table:

-- $M_{0,r}$ is the absolute value of the maximum of $f(\lambda)$ and its $r$-th derivative (Güntürk and Li 2021)[^8]. bsolute value of the maximum/g
+- $M_{0,r}$ is the absolute value of the maximum of $f(\lambda)$ and its $r$-th derivative (Güntürk and Li 2021)[^8].

 - $M_{1,r}$ is the absolute value of the maximum of $f(\lambda)$ and its derivatives up to the $r$-th derivative.
-Thus, $M_{1,r}\ge M_{0,r}$. bsolute value of the maximum/g
+Thus, $M_{1,r}\ge M_{0,r}$.

 - The bounds are valid only if $n$ is a power-of-two integer and, unless otherwise specified, only if $n\ge 1$.

 &nbsp;